 A study of the philosophy, principles, and methods of mentoring adults who have varying levels of training.
 Emphasis will be on the role of mentors as facilitators of adult learning while simultaneously addressing the needs of children, parents, and other staff.
+(Prerequisite: department approval)

-ECED 2110 Advanced Learning Environments 3 credits This course focuses on the skill, knowledge, and materials development which are necessary in the provision of a developmentally appropriate environment for young children.
-Laboratory observation and interaction.
-(Prerequisites: ECED 1020 and ECED 2020.
+ECED 2110 Advanced Learning Environments........
+3 credits This course focuses on the skill, knowledge, and materials development that are necessary in the provision of a develop-